Table of contents

 Colombia has been a member of the OECD since 2020.
 Colombia is not a member of the OECD Development Assistance Committee (DAC).

-Colombia participated in the first Latin America and Caribbean (LAC) Regional Programme Dialogue on Development Co-operation in 2024, and in the DAC High Level Meeting in 2025.
+Colombia participated in the first Latin America and Caribbean (LAC) Regional Programme Dialogue on Development Co-operation in 2024, and in the DAC High Level Meeting and the LAC-DAC Co-Lab series on Reducing Poverty and Inequalities and Multidimensionality Metrics for Development in 2025.

 This work is published under the responsibility of the Secretary-General of the OECD.
 The opinions expressed and arguments employed herein do not necessarily reflect the official views of the Member countries of the OECD.